Anthony Anderson

-Anthony Anderson (born August 15, 1970) is an American actor, comedian and game show host.
-He is best known for his leading roles in comedy series such as Andre "Dre" Johnson on Black-ish, drama series such as Marlin Boulet on K-Ville, and as NYPD Detective Kevin Bernard on the NBC crime drama Law & Order and comedy sitcom television series Guys with Kids.
-He had major roles in feature films such as Me, Myself & Irene (2000), Kangaroo Jack (2003), Agent Cody Banks 2: Destination London (2004), The Departed (2006), Transformers (2007), and Scream 4 (2011).
+Anthony Anderson (born August 15, 1970) is an American actor, comedian, and television host.
+He is known for his leading roles in television shows such as Andre "Dre" Johnson on the ABC sitcom Black-ish (2014–2022) and NYPD Detective Kevin Bernard on the NBC crime drama Law & Order (2008–2010, 2022).
+He has also acted in films such as Big Momma's House (2000), Barbershop (2002), Kangaroo Jack (2003), Agent Cody Banks 2 (2004), Hustle & Flow (2005), The Departed (2006), Transformers (2007), and Scream 4 (2011).

-Anderson is also a regular judge on Food Network's Iron Chef America and also has more roles on other television programs such as All About the Andersons, The Bernie Mac Show, and The Shield.
-Since June 2016, he has served as host of the ABC version of the game show To Tell the Truth.
-In addition, he has served as a guest panelist for various game shows.
+Anderson starred in the short-lived sitcoms All About the Andersons (2003–2004) and Guys with Kids (2012–2013).
+Anderson is mainly known for his work as a host and guest panelist on a variety of game shows.
+Anderson served as host of the ABC version of the game show To Tell the Truth (2016–2022) and he currently the host of the Fox game show We Are Family (2024–).
+He hosted the 75th Primetime Emmy Awards in 2024.

 Early life

 Anderson was born in Compton, California.
-His mother, Doris (née Hancox), was a telephone operator and actress, and his stepfather, Sterling Bowman, was a native of Little Rock, Arkansas, who moved to Los Angeles to work in the steel mill industry before opening a chain of three clothing stores.
-He has a half-brother, Derrick Bowman.
-His stepfather died in 2002.
+His mother, Doris Bowman (née Hancox), was a telephone operator and actress.
+His stepfather, Sterling Bowman, was a native of Little Rock, Arkansas, who moved to Los Angeles to work in the steel mill industry before opening a chain of three clothing stores.
+Sterling died in 2022.
+Anderson has a younger half-brother, Derrick Bowman, who works as an ICU nurse.
 Growing up, Anderson's nickname was "Tugga" because he could not pronounce sugar.
 According to a DNA analysis, Anderson descends from the Bubi people of Bioko Island (Equatorial Guinea), and from the Tikar, Hausa, and Fulani people of Cameroon.

 Anderson has stated that his first attempt at stand-up comedy was a failure.
 Although this experience was a blow to his ego, he met his future friend and fellow comedic actor Guy Torry there, who consoled him after the show and encouraged him to keep getting up on stage.
-He and Guy later acted together in the Eddie Murphy film titled Life.
-Anderson is an alumnus of the Hollywood High School Performing Arts Magnet's Class of 1988 and graduated from Howard University with a Bachelor of Fine Arts degree in 2022.
+He and Torry later acted together in the 1999 film Life, alongside Eddie Murphy and Martin Lawrence.

+Anderson is an alumnus of the Hollywood High School Performing Arts Magnet's Class of 1988.
+He initially enrolled at Howard University as a theater major but faced financial difficulties, leading him to leave after his junior year.
+Nearly three decades later, inspired by his son Nathan's acceptance to the university, he returned to Howard to complete his Bachelor of Fine Arts degree at the Chadwick A. Boseman College of Fine Arts in 2022.